Davie Strath

-David Strath (1849 – 28 January 1879) was a Scottish professional golfer.
-His golf career was highlighted with a trio of second place finishes in the 1870, 1873 and 1876 Open Championships.
+David Strath (c.
+1849 – 28 January 1879) was a Scottish professional golfer.
+His golf career was highlighted with a trio of second-place finishes in the 1870, 1873 and 1876 Open Championships.
 In 1876, he lost the playoff to fellow countryman Bob Martin.

 Early life

 Strath was born in St Andrews, Scotland, circa 1849, the son of Alexander Strath and Susan Reid.

 Golf career

 Strath toured Scotland and parts of England in the 1870s—both on his own and with fellow countryman Tom Morris, Jr.—playing exhibition matches on his own account, without official sanction; this was the first time this had been done.
 He finished in second place in the Open Championship twice in 1872 and 1876 (forfeited 1876 playoff after a rules controversy).

 The Strath family of four brothers all died, except George, of consumption as young men.
 Andrew, the second son, was the Open champion in 1865, but David was the star golfer in the family.
 When in the autumn of 1878 he fell ill, he decided on the advice of doctors in the Scottish town of North Berwick to embark on the 84-day voyage to Melbourne, Australia, to recover.